ibm-cloud-docs/containers/cs_istio.md

 While you troubleshoot, you can use the {{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool to run Istio tests and gather pertinent information about the Istio add-on in your cluster.
 To use the debug tool, you can enable the add-on in your cluster.
 {: shortdesc}

-1. In your [cluster dashboard](https://cloud.ibm.com/kubernetes/clusters){:external}, click the name of the cluster where you want to install the debug tool add-on.
+1. In your [cluster dashboard](https://cloud.ibm.com/kubernetes/clusters){: external}, click the name of the cluster where you want to install the debug tool add-on.

 2. Click the **Add-ons** tab.